-- A. All nonessential outdoor commercial and residential lighting is encouraged to be turned off after business hours and/or when not in use. - B. Where practical, outdoor lighting installations are encouraged to include timers, dimmers, sensors, or photocell controllers that turn the lights off during daylight hours to reduce overall energy consumption and eliminate unnecessary lighting.
-Sensor activated fixtures should not be triggered by activity off the subject property. - C. When selecting new outdoor lighting, the full cost of operation over the life of the fixture(s) should be considered.
-Substantial annual energy savings may be realized by using quality efficient fixtures. - D. Indiscriminate and excessive lighting should be avoided.
+A. All nonessential outdoor commercial and residential lighting is encouraged to be turned off after business hours and/or when not in use.

+B. Where practical, outdoor lighting installations are encouraged to include timers, dimmers, sensors, or photocell controllers that turn the lights off during daylight hours to reduce overall energy consumption and eliminate unnecessary lighting.
+Sensor activated fixtures should not be triggered by activity off the subject property.

+C. When selecting new outdoor lighting, the full cost of operation over the life of the fixture(s) should be considered.
+Substantial annual energy savings may be realized by using quality efficient fixtures.

+D. Indiscriminate and excessive lighting should be avoided.
 Light should be directed only to where it is needed with the appropriate intensity.
-(Ord.
-334-03)

-17.132.1040 Violations and penalties.
+17.132.100 Violations and penalties.

 It is unlawful to install or operate any outdoor lighting fixture in violation of this chapter.
-Any person violating any provisions of this chapter may be subject to the provisions of Chapter 17.228, Compliance and Enforcement.
+Any person violating any provisions of this chapter may be subject to the provisions of

+Chapter 17.228, Compliance and Enforcement.
 In addition, any outdoor lighting fixture erected or maintained contrary to the provisions of this chapter may be declared to be a public nuisance subject to the procedures set forth in Municipal Code Chapter 8.05.
 Such remedies are in addition to and may be sought or imposed concurrently with, any other remedy provided by law, regulation, or ordinance.
-(Ord.
-334-03; Ord.
-395-11)

-17.132.1120 Enforcement.
+17.132.110 Enforcement.

-The Planning Officer, or designee, is hereby empowered and directed to administer, enforce, and monitor compliance with the provisions of this chapter relating to outdoor lighting control.
-(Ord.
-334-03)
+The Planning Officer is hereby empowered and directed to administer, enforce, and monitor compliance with the provisions of this chapter relating to outdoor lighting control.